-Right.
-So you want to be an entrepreneur.
+So, you want to be an entrepreneur.
+You want to venture out on your own.
 How should you go about it?
-What sort of team is necessary for you to succeed in the cutthroat world of business?
+What sort of staffing strategies are necessary for you to succeed in the cutthroat world of business?

-Ancient Greece has the recipe for effective staffing.
-In the form of the 12 Olympians, the most powerful of the Greek Gods.
-An expression of what Ancient Greeks considered as requisites for a prosperous civilisation, understanding what the Greek pantheon represented will provide you with useful tips on how to structure your company.
-In turn, apply it well to business and pretty soon you’d be accumulating an Olympus of profits in your pockets.
-Figuratively speaking, of course.
-Here's ancient wisdom from the Greek Gods for all ye aspiring entrepreneurs!
+Ancient Greece has the answer!
+In the form of the 12 Olympians, the most powerful of the Greek gods.
+They are the expression of what Ancient Greeks considered requisites for a prosperous civilization, so understanding the Greek pantheon will provide you with many insights on effective staffing methods.

+Apply these insights to business, and pretty soon, you’ll be accumulating some Olympic profits (figuratively speaking, of course).
+Here's ancient wisdom from the Greek gods for all ye aspiring entrepreneurs!

-PS: I'm using illustrations from playing cards I bought in Athens years ago.
-I have no idea who's the artist or company involved.
+Note: The illustrations in this article come from playing cards I bought in Athens years ago.
+I have been unable to figure out who the artist is.

-PPS: There are different versions of the 12 Olympians.
-I'm using the version with Hestia for this article.
+Note: There are different versions of the 12 Olympians.
+This article uses the version with Hestia as the twelfth Olympian.

 Zeus, King of the Greek Gods, Lord of the Sky, is renowned for many things.
-Foremost of which being his constant emphasis on the (pro)creation of heroes.
-Heroes who could be considered as talents, leaders, or managers in the science of effective staffing.
+Foremost of which is his constant emphasis on the (pro)creation of heroes.
+Heroes that could be considered as talents, leaders, or managers in the business process of staffing.

 2. Hera: Chief Financial Officer